TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

    * If you are creating a Bookstore demo application, set the following:
      * Location: create the `test` subfolder in your "Bookstore" project folder (`...\Bookstore\test\`),
      * Name: "Bookstore.Playground"
+     * VS 2019: Enable checkbox "Place solution and project in the same directory".
-     * disable the checkboxes "Create directory for solution" and "Create new Git repository".
+     * VS 2017: Disable the checkboxes "Create directory for solution" and "Create new Git repository".
 2. Project => Add reference... => Browse... => Select all dlls from the Rhetos server's bin folder (for example `Bookstore\dist\BookstoreRhetosServer\bin`), **except the two** Microsoft.*.dll files => Add => OK.